C3pa/Morrowind-NPCs-Go-Home/readme.md

 ### Other Stuff ###

-- Timer for updating everything, configurable interval
+- ~~Timer for updating everything, configurable interval~~
 - Disabled NPCs are reenabled even if the option to disable NPCs is off
 - Silt Striders and pack guars are disabled as well
-- Inclement weather toggle removed, in favour of dropdown with "None" option
 - Travel agents, their silt striders, and configured races/classes optionally stay in inclement weather
 - When locking doors, cells that contain NPCs of any class on the ignore list are left alone
   - Cells that are >= 67% (configurable) one faction will be public, if that faction is on the ignore list
   - Cells of player joined factions are also public
   - Additionally, NPCs in those cells can still be interacted with
 - Cells with no NPCs are not locked
-- Ignore list now supports NPC class and faction.
-Any interior cell with an NPC of ignored class or faction will not be locked, or have its NPCS disabled.

 ### Debug / Devel Stuff ###

-- data/positions.lua contains positions used for NPC placement in homes and public houses
+- ~~data/positions.lua contains positions used for NPC placement in homes and public houses~~
-- I haven't done many as it's tedious work, so I've added debug some debug keybinds to help:
+- ~~I haven't done many as it's tedious work, so I've added debug some debug keybinds to help:
-  - ctrl + c prints to mwse.log position data sorta properly formatted for positions.lua
+  - ~~ctrl + c prints to mwse.log position data sorta properly formatted for positions.lua~~
-  - alt + c prints to mwse.log all the current runtime data, found in common.runtimeData
+  - ~~alt + c prints to mwse.log all the current runtime data, found in common.runtimeData~~
-    - includes: public houses and homes found for NPCs: cells that NPCs will be moved to, needing position data
+    - ~~includes: public houses and homes found for NPCs: cells that NPCs will be moved to, needing position data~~

 ## WIP ##